samsuri100/Smart_Compress/README.md

 Writing segment [OCCUPATION: VP AND CIO] to file 'output.csv'
 ```

-And our output file, 'output.csv' looks like:
+And our output file, 'output.csv', looks like:

 |         |   |   |   |           |   |   |       |         |            |   |         |                |          |       |   |   |                  |      |   |   |                     |
 |---------|---|---|---|-----------|---|---|-------|---------|------------|---|---------|----------------|----------|-------|---|---|------------------|------|---|---|---------------------|
 |C00088591|N  |M3 |P  |15970306992|15 |IND|NASTASE| DAVID W.|FALLS CHURCH|VA |220424511|NORTHROP GRUMMAN|VP AND CIO|2132015|200|   |20150309_695      |998834|   |   |4.03202015124089E+018|
 |C00088591|N  |M3 |P  |15970306993|15 |IND|NASTASE| DAVID W.|FALLS CHURCH|VA |220424511|NORTHROP GRUMMAN|VP AND CIO|2272015|200|   |20150224153748-603|998834|   |   |4.03202015124089E+018|

+## Planned Future Updates:
+-Will have the output csv, for the decompression version, have a header row with the original column names

+-What happens if you forgot the compression algorithm you used originally, and you need to decompress something?

+-Benchmarks for Smart Compress versus simple compress and decompression